Why Hire a Real Estate Agent When You’re Selling or Buying

 Real estate agents advise sellers on priority home improvement projects that will deliver the best return on investment (ROI).

-According to a HomeLight Top Agent Insights report, buyers are willing to pay 7% more, on average, for homes with exceptional curb appeal.
-Your agent might suggest improvements that won’t break the bank like adding mulch to flower beds, powering washing your home’s exterior, or painting the front door a vibrant color.
+According to NAR, 92% of realtors encouraged sellers to improve curb appeal before listing a home for sale.
+Your agent might suggest improvements that won’t break the bank, like adding mulch to flower beds, powering washing your home’s exterior, or painting the front door a vibrant color.

-To tackle more labor-intensive projects such as replacing garage doors (102.7% ROI) or a minor kitchen remodel (85.7% ROI), you’ll probably need professional help.
-Look no further than your agent for a network of trusted professional contacts such as contractors, handypersons, and other home improvement specialists.
+To tackle more labor-intensive projects, such as replacing garage doors (194% ROI) or a minor kitchen remodel (96% ROI), you’ll probably need professional help.
+Look no further than your agent for a network of trusted professional contacts, such as home repair contractors, handypersons, and other home improvement specialists.

 5. Expert at setting the right price